Code-Institute-Submissions/ShoeShine/README.md

 #### Validator Test

-**Index.html** - Two errors which were unclosed div's.
+**Index.html**
+2 errors - 2 unclosed div's
+**fix**
  To correct this i closed the div's and put it back through the validator which then came back with no erros.

 **gallery.html**
+2 errors - a element must not appear as a decendant of the button element / Named character reference was not terminated by a semicolon.
+(Or & should have been escaped as & amp;.)
+**Fix**
+Removed the button and just used the link element | Added a semi-colon after &copy

 **faq.html**